eloialonso/persistence-diagrams-retinal-cells/README.md

 **Goal**: classify the selected pixel (red) as belonging to a *corner*, an *edge* or simply *background*.

-To do so, we consider the pixels of a ring (blue) centered on our point of interest.
+**How**: we consider the pixels of a ring (blue) centered on our point of interest, and use the following set of rules:
+- if the intensity in the ring has two main peaks, then our point belongs to an edge
+- if the intensity in the ring has three or more major peaks, our point belongs to a corner
+- else, our point belongs to background.

+**Difficulty**: given the intensity in the ring, define the concept of *major* peak of intensity, in order to distinguish them from the noisy peaks and to count them.

+**Approach**: in the ring, consider the mapping angle -> intensity as a moutain relief.
+Then, use *persistence* to quantitatively differentiate between noisy peaks and major peaks.

 ### Building the persistence diagram